 Anchorage and Chugiak-Eagle River Campuses - Safety Programs

 SECURITY AWARENESS PROGRAMS

-The month of September is UAA Safety Awareness month.
+The month of September is UAA Safety Awareness Month.
 UAA strives to create safe and secure environments where students flourish.
 Some program highlights include: Safety Tips, Basic Self Defense and Disaster Response Training, Safe Dating and Sexual Assault Prevention, Campus Safety Walk, Anchorage Emergency Preparedness Fair, and UAA Safety Resource Exhibit.
 Students, faculty and staff are invited to attend Safety Awareness Month programs.
 Students, faculty, and staff are also invited to attend emergency preparedness presentations offered throughout the year.

 The Department of Residence Life takes extra steps to educate students about safety.
-Safety programs are planned during Welcome Week occurring at the start of each fall semester.
+Safety programs are planned during Welcome Week, occurring at the start of each fall semester.
 Students are provided a Guide to Living on Campus including guidelines on how to remain safe in a residential living environment.
-Finally, resident advisors sponsor safety programs in the residential community on a monthly basis.
+Finally, resident advisors and peer mentors sponsor safety programs in the residential community on a monthly basis.
 Fire drill evacuations occur in the residential community every semester.

-University Police also conduct fire drill evacuations of campus buildings once per year.
+UAA's Emergency Manager also conducts fire drill evacuations of campus buildings once per year.
 University employees may participate in UAA's UPD Auxiliary Emergency Team (AET), a group of full-time faculty and staff from across campus who are on-call to assist the University Police Department in large critical incidents.
-The Team is trained in crowd control, traffic control, evacuating buildings, crime scene searches & protection, radio use and other topics.
+The Team is trained in crowd control, traffic control, evacuating buildings, crime scene searches & protection, radio use, and other topics.
 Many AET members are certified in citizen emergency responder national training.
 Monthly AET meetings also feature a training component.
 Members are activated through a digital paging system and respond to scenes with a supplied gear pack and Team jacket or vest.